Felicity Ace: 2022 fire

-Felicity Ace was being followed by the Portuguese Navy patrol ship NRP Setúbal, approximately 170 km southwest off the Azores, waiting for rescuers to try to extinguish the fire and tow the vessel to shore.
+Felicity Ace was being followed by the Portuguese Navy patrol ship NRP Setúbal, approximately 170 km southwest of the Azores, waiting for rescuers to try to extinguish the fire and tow the vessel to shore.
 On 18 February, Smit Salvage were contracted to salvage the ship.

 Two large tugs with firefighting equipment were ordered to support the vessel from Gibraltar.
 In addition, a salvage craft with firefighting equipment was set to arrive from Rotterdam on 23 or 24 February.
 A Portuguese Navy spokesman said that Felicity Ace was unlikely to be towed to a port in the Azores due to its size.

-The ship drifted guideless and burning on the Atlantic for about a week.
-A team from Smit was able to board and stabilize the ship.
-The fire was out at this time and a towing connection to a tug was also established.
+The ship drifted and burned in the Atlantic for about a week.
+After the fire was extinguished, a team from Smit was able to board and stabilize the ship, and a towing connection to a tug was established.

 Sinking

 On 1 March 2022, Felicity Ace was reported to have capsized and sunk.
 A Mitsui O.S.K.
-Lines (MOL) spokesperson said that the ship developed a 45-degree list to starboard and unexpectedly capsized at approximately 9 am local time about 350 km off the Azores in rough seas.
+Lines (MOL) spokesperson said that the ship developed a 45-degree starboard list and unexpectedly capsized at approximately 9 am local time about 350 km off the Azores in rough seas.
 MOL was unable to confirm if any oil pollution had occurred.
-The Portuguese Navy said that oily residue and wreckage was visible at the surface, the water was about 3,000 m deep at the sinking site, and that naval forces would continue to monitor the area.
+The Portuguese Navy said oily residue and wreckage was visible at the surface, the water was about 3,000 m deep at the sinking site, and that naval forces would continue to monitor the area.

+Vehicles lost

+Porsche lost 1,117 cars on the ship, Audi claimed a loss of 1,944 vehicles, Volkswagen lost 561, Bentley lost 189, and Lamborghini lost 85 cars.